crate/cratedb-guide/docs/integrate/jmeter/index.md

 ## About

-[Apache JMeter] is an open-source application designed to load test functional behavior and measure performance.
-It was originally designed for testing Web Applications but has since expanded to other test functions.
+[Apache JMeter] is an open‑source load‑testing tool for measuring functional behavior and performance.
+It started with web apps and now supports many protocols and back ends.

 ## Configure

-Follow the documentation about building a [JMeter Database Test Plan], this basically works out of the box.
+Start with the official guide to building a [JMeter Database Test Plan].
+Then add to your Test Plan:

+- Thread Group
+- JDBC Connection Configuration
+- JDBC Request (your SQL)

+Most defaults work out of the box.

-Make sure you added the [PostgreSQL JDBC Driver] to your JMeter `./lib` folder.
-Use default settings for your JDBC Connection Configuration with Database URL `jdbc:postgresql://your.cratedb.cluster:5432/doc`, JDBC Driver class `org.postgresql.Driver` and correct username and password.
+Add the [PostgreSQL JDBC Driver] JAR to JMeter’s `./lib` folder.
+Configure JDBC Connection Configuration with:

+- JDBC URL: `jdbc:postgresql://YOUR_HOST:5432/crate?currentSchema=doc`
+  - Append `&sslmode=require` if your cluster enforces TLS.
+- Driver class: `org.postgresql.Driver`
+- Username/Password: use a dedicated, least‑privileged user for load tests.
+- Max connections: size ≥ total JMeter threads.

 [Apache JMeter]: https://jmeter.apache.org/